sveltejs/svelte-loader/README.md

 ### Hot Reload

 This loader supports component-level HMR via the community supported [svelte-hmr](https://github.com/rixo/svelte-hmr) package.
-This package serves as a testbed and early access for Svelte HMR, while we figure out how to best include HMR support in the compiler itself (which is tricky to do without unfairly favoring any particular dev tooling).
+This package serves as a tested and early access for Svelte HMR, while we figure out how to best include HMR support in the compiler itself (which is tricky to do without unfairly favoring any particular dev tooling).
 Feedback, suggestion, or help to move HMR forward is welcomed at [svelte-hmr](https://github.com/rixo/svelte-hmr/issues) (for now).

 Configure inside your `webpack.config.js`: